12 to 55 years

 Kashmir Great Lakes is one of the most beautiful treks in India.
 No question.
 It validates Kashmir’s mythical status as heaven on earth.

-This is because the trek is set in a canvas that’s larger than life.
-Every day is a 70 degree panorama of wild, rugged mountains, rolling meadows and turquoise alpine lakes.
+This is because the trek is set on a canvas that’s larger than life.
+It is situated 75 km northeast of Srinagar.
+Every day is a 360° panorama of wild, rugged mountains, rolling meadows, and turquoise alpine lakes.
 And you get more than seven of these lakes and five very different valleys to explore!

-Each day is postcard perfect, with a new alpine lake to look forward to.
+Having said that, the challenges are worth it.
+Each day is postcard-perfect, with a new alpine lake to look forward to.
 What makes these lakes even prettier are the snow patches that feed these lakes.
-You see them sliding off the serrated mountain into the lakes.
+You see them sliding off the serrated mountains into the lakes.
 Sometimes you’ll see milky white icebergs floating on the lake’s inky blue surface.

 After this trek, every other trek feels as though it is a movie on a small screen.
 Kashmir Great Lakes, however, is an IMAX 3D experience – such is the grandeur of the trek.
 If you have not done this trek, put it on your bucket list!